Spring Garden Revival

 Water Quality Protection & Stormwater Management in Compliance with Abington’s MS4 Program

-• Calibrate equipment annually (catch pan testing)
+• Annual equipment calibration (catch pan testing)

-• Maintain buffer strips (10–25 feet) from water bodies and storm drains
+• Buffer strips (10–25 feet) from water bodies and storm drains

 Professional Application Standards, Equipment Calibration & Safety Protocols